zayanhafizh/dewakoding-project-management/README.md

 - Supports rich text formatting for improved readability
 - Enables better context sharing and decision documentation

+## Running with Laravel Octane and FrankenPHP

+This project comes pre-configured with Laravel Octane and FrankenPHP for improved performance.
+Here's how to use it:

+### Prerequisites

+The required packages are already included in the project dependencies:
+- `laravel/octane` (in composer.json)
+- `chokidar` (in package.json for file watching)

+They will be installed automatically when you run `composer install` and `npm install` during the standard installation process.

+### Running the Application

+#### Development Mode

+To run the application in development mode with auto-reloading, simply use the provided composer script:

 ## License

 This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).